 INFJs At Their Best

 In their healthiest form, INFJs have a deep insight into human relationships and hidden meanings.
-Improving the lives of people is their priority, and they are very strategic about creating systems that will benefit others.
+Improving the lives of people is their priority, and they put a lot of thought and insight into creating systems that will benefit others.
 In decisions, INFJs are very in touch with their values and what would be ethically correct and impact people positively.
-They see things from numerous perspectives and vantage points, which makes them open-minded and slow to judge others.
+They see things from numerous perspectives and vantage points, which makes them open-minded and slow to judge.
 To others, INFJs appear highly empathetic, idealistic, and deep.

 INFJs At Their Worst